apyle/StatInfer_PeerAssessment2/PA2.md

 for both delivery methods are the same with a 95% confidence level.
 In order for us to reject the hypothesis in favor of the alternative hypothesis the confidence interval must include the number zero.
 For this test, the range is 1.77 to 8.73.
+The p.value for t.test tells how unusual it is to get a different result given the data and the confidence level.
+For this test, the p.value is 0.0053.
 Based on these test results, we can say with a high likelihood that the means are different which implies the delivery method of orange juice has a greater impact on guinea pig tooth length than the asorbic acid supplement.